Kayo vs. DiFi

-Trying to breathe life into the extinct mammoth known as Republicanus Liberalis, former Congressman Tom Campbell recently launched a start-up called the Common Sense Party.
-Campbell served five terms in the 1990s representing Silicon Valley.
+Last week former Congressman Tom Campbell was back in the news as founder of a new entity called the Common Sense Party.
+Campbell served five terms in Congress as a so-called liberal Republican representing Silicon Valley.
 When he resigned in 2000 to run for the Senate against Dianne Feinstein, Kayo was keen to endorse him.
 I pointed out that Campbell was anti-union.
-“You don’t have to remind me,” Kayo said in annoyance, “Feinstein is 10 times worse.”* In an op-ed he didn’t want me to mess with, District Attorney Hallinan wrote:
+“You don’t have to remind me,” Kayo said in annoyance, “Feinstein is 10 times worse.”* Feinstein had tried to destroy him politically.
+“She’s basically a red-baiter,” is how he explained her blatant animosity.
+In an op-ed that he didn’t want me to mess with, Hallinan wrote:

 “It has pained me, as a loyal Democrat, that our own Senator Diane Feinstein, a native San Franciscan, has always been among the most vociferous proponents of the drug war, which has produced death, disease, racism, corruption, crime and loss of rights.
 As the failure of the drug war becomes more evident and the costs mount, Senator Feinstein looks it in the eye and says, ‘Give me more.’